 A joint program of Vanderbilt-Ingram Cancer Center, Monroe Carell Jr. Children’s Hospital at Vanderbilt, and Vanderbilt University Department of Pediatrics

 Each year, more people benefit from early cancer detection and effective treatments, leading to a remarkable increase in cure rates.
-There are almost 12 million cancer survivors living in the U.S. However, cure is not enough.
-Cancer survivors may have an increased risk for recurrent or secondary cancers as well as suffer from physical, emotional, or practical issues as a result of their disease and its treatment.
+There are almost 12 million cancer survivors living in the U.S. However, a cure is not enough.
+Cancer survivors may have an increased risk for recurrent or secondary cancers, as well as physical, emotional, or practical issues as a result of the disease and treatment.

-Monroe Carell Jr. Children's Hospital at Vanderbilt
+Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®